markanraihan/Api-Audio-Conference/README.md

 ## Environment Variables

-Create a `.env` file in the root of your project and add the following environment variables:
+Create a `.env` file in the root of your project and add the following environment variables like .env.example:

 ```env
 DATABASE_URL="mysql://root:@localhost:3306/(databasename)